aaron-nielsen/aaron-nielsen.github.io/travels.md

 ---
 layout: page
-title: About Me
+title: Travels
-permalink: /about/
+permalink: /travels/
 ---

 I enjoy traveling whether it be roadtripping in the USA or backpacking abroad.
-At present count, I have visited 24 countries and
+At present count, I have visited <a href="images/countries.png">24 countries</a> and

 <h1>Some pictures from my travels...</h1>